 Dr Capehorn can organise investigations that are needed for your child, if they are needed.
 Moreover, having worked in the local area for more than thirty years, Dr Capehorn also has links with many other experts and can direct our clients to the best possible advice in other areas should it be necessary.
-Dr Capehorn continues to work at Bristol Children's hospital and undertakes regular appraisal and assessment of his paediatric work through the NHS.
+Dr Capehorn continues to work at Bristol Children's Hospital and undertakes regular appraisal and assessment of his paediatric work through the NHS.

 In many cases , services are limited within the NHS, for example continence services.
 Where such services are available there may be significant waits to see someone in certain areas.
 This does not apply at The Medical and, in most circumstances, arrangements can be made to see your child relatively quickly for routine matters.

 You do not have to give up your NHS GP to see us, however, the help and advice can run alongside NHS services.
-The most important thing is that you will be seeing the same clinician.
+The most important thing is you will see the same clinician.
 You will not be seeing a different doctor at each appointment unless you choose to do so.
 Dr Capehorn will endeavour to see all cases personally and put together a management plan personally.

-The list below is a set of examples of the type of cases Dr Capehorn sees commonly and for which expert help is available.
+The list below is a set of examples of the type of cases Dr Capehorn commonly sees and for which expert help is available.
 These are examples and the list is not exhaustive:

 To include bedwetting, constipation, daytime wetting accidents, stool (poo) accidents/soiling.

-Follow up appointments will then depend on the underlying cause .
+Follow-up appointments will then depend on the underlying cause .